sarwar1995/clone-rfa/README.md

 ## setup

 First, install Django.
 It's recomended that this be done in a [virtualenv](https://docs.python.org/3/tutorial/venv.html).
-Once you've activated your virtualenv, run `python -m pip install Django`.
+Once you've activated your virtualenv, run:
+`python -m pip install Django`.

-To start the app, run `python manage.py runserver`.
+To start the app, run:
+`python manage.py runserver`.